skrey/yellow-extensions/themes/README.md

 Themes
 ======

-The following are official extensions:
+The following themes are official:

 * [Berlin](https://github.com/datenstrom/yellow-extensions/tree/master/themes/berlin):
   Berlin is a simple and beautiful theme inspired by Dieter Rams.